AdaCore/spark2014/docs/guidance/main.rst

-GNATprove can be run at the different levels mentioned in this document, either through the Integrated Development Environments (IDE) Eclipse (GNATbench plugin) or GNAT Pro Studio (GPS), or on the command line.
-In the following, we describe the use of GPS, but the use of Eclipse is based on similar menus.
+GNATprove can be run at the different levels mentioned in this document, either through the Integrated Development Environments (IDE) Eclipse (GNATbench plugin) or GNAT Studio, or on the command line.
+In the following, we describe the use of GNAT Studio, but the use of Eclipse is based on similar menus.
 Use of the command-line interface at a given level is facilitated by convenient
 synonyms: